fief-dev/docs/docs/getting-started/oauth2.md

 ## Let's try it for real!

-Before starting to implement Fief in your own application, we'll perform an OAuth2 authentication on your own workspace using the built-in tools of Fief.
+Before starting to implement Fief in your own application, we'll perform an OAuth2 authentication on your own instance using the built-in tools of Fief.